 - Verdi: “O don fatale” from “Don Carlo”

 - Bernstein: “I am easily assimilated” from “Candide”

 A native and resident of Georgia, Barton has won most of the prestigious vocal competitions and performs at all the major opera houses.
 The New York Times called her “Opera’s Nose-Studded Rock Star.”
 The Guardian has said, “This year’s Cardiff Singer of the World gave us one of its most exceptional and startling finals.
 The winner was 31-year-old American mezzo Jamie Barton, who is a great artist, no question, with an imperturbable steadiness of tone, and a nobility of utterance that invites comparison not so much with her contemporaries as with mid-20th century greats such as Kirsten Flagstad or Karin Branzell.”

 Despite the acclaim, Barton still seems down to earth and relatable.
 She admits to being a bluegrass fan since birth, as well as a huge fan of science fiction, particularly Doctor Who, Torchwood, and Firefly.
 She grew up learning to love music, listening to bands like Pink Floyd, The Beatles, Led Zeppelin, and the Grateful Dead.
 She attributes her sense of comedic timing to being raised on Monty Python and Mel Brooks movies.

 I’ll look forward to meeting her at the champagne reception after the performance.

 Planning Your Visit

-This event is perfect for those exploring classical music for the first time or those who are distinguished enough to hear the quality and perfection of these esteemed musicians and performers.
-Each performance will be a once-in-a-lifetime event because of the talent amassed for these single live performances.
+This event is perfect for those exploring classical music for the first time as well as those distinguished enough to hear the quality and perfection of these esteemed musicians and performers.
+Each performance will be a once-in-a-lifetime event because of the talent amassed for these ethereal live performances.
 Get tickets now to ensure your front-row seats.